vhcd/vhcd.github.io/_posts/2021-02-21-source-control.md

 published: false
 title: Source control
 ---
 As a software engineer, source control is mandatory for any project I work with.
 A driving simulation platform, or experiment, is no exception.
 However, such projects have quite a few differences from traditional software.
-In this post, we'll explain the challenges we faced regarding source control, and how we answered (or failed to) them.
+In this post, we'll explain the challenges we faced regarding source control, and how we answered them (or failed to).

 # Requirements

 Assets
 marketplace
+huge size
 forks
 ease of use